tegorman13/Dissertation/docs/Sections/htw_gfm.md

 simultaneously estimating parameters at the individual and group level.
-Our use of Bayesian, rather than frequentist methods allows us to directly quantify the uncertainty in our parameter estimates, as well as avoiding convergence issues common to the frequentist analogues of our mixed models.
+Our use of Bayesian, rather than frequentist methods allows us to directly quantify the uncertainty in our parameter estimates, as well as avoid convergence issues common to the frequentist analogues of our mixed models.

 Each model was set to run with 4 chains, 5000 iterations per chain, with